AnggaR96s/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## What's orange and sounds like a parrot?
+A Carrot.